krtk06/Ai-chat-assistant/README.md

 Key Features :

-Real-time chat interface with AI assistant using OpenAI API\
+Real-time chat interface with AI assistant using OpenAI API.\
-Interactive UI built with React for dynamic and smooth updates\
+Interactive UI built with React for dynamic and smooth updates.\
-TypeScript integration for enhanced type safety and maintainability\
+TypeScript integration for enhanced type safety and maintainability.\
-Responsive design with CSS for optimal experience across devices\
+Responsive design with CSS for optimal experience across devices.\
-Efficient state management for handling user input and chat history\
+Efficient state management for handling user input and chat history.\
-Easily extensible architecture for future feature expansion\
+Easily extensible architecture for future feature expansion.\

 Project Structure :